Park at the Butch Kennedy trailhead. Begin the ride by riding up Arena Blvd until it dead ends at Queen Street. This will be the

 Green Triangle Trail entrance.

 Head into the forest and follow the trail.
 After a short distance, you'll come to a dirt road near the Starkey Swine Farm.
-Cross the road and enter the trail at marker A2.
-Follow the trail a short distance and arrive back on the road at marker A4.
-Follow the dirt road past the field and enter the trail again at marker A6.
+As of late 2018, this area has been logged and the section of trail that used to be here at marker A2 no longer exists.
+Follow the forest road and enter the trail again at marker A6.
 The route will now become old school singletrack in a mixed hardwood forest.
 Continue to follow the trail.
 It will cross a paved street at marker A7 then continue into the forest.

 Red Square Trail.